cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![ChapterThePriestHole2](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/ChapterThePriestHole2.webp)

-Holmes did not hesitate.
-“The priest hole,” he said, his voice like a knife through the quiet.
-“It’s empty.”

-Hanger’s hand froze.
-His grip tightened on the buckle before he set it down, his jaw clenched.

-Watson folded his arms.
-“You were the last one to touch it, Hanger.
-Where is it now?”
+“Mr. Hanger,” he said, his voice cold, “I assume you have an explanation for why the chest is no longer where you hid it?”

+Hanger’s hands stilled.
+Slowly, he set the buckle aside.
+“I don’t know what you mean.”

+Holmes’s gaze never wavered.
+“The priest hole.
+It’s empty.”

+The color drained slightly from Hanger’s face.

-"Colonel Hawthorne's career has been marked by curious coincidences," Holmes began quietly.
-"Supply routes compromised.
+“Colonel Hawthorne's career has been marked by curious coincidences,” Holmes began quietly.
+“Supply routes compromised.
 Intelligence leaked.
-And now, a dedicated officer dead after discovering discrepancies in military records."

-"Edward suspected something, didn't he?
+And now, a dedicated officer dead after discovering discrepancies in military records.
+Edward suspected something, didn't he?
 Kept meticulous records.
-A man of honor, facing a web of corruption."

-"What do you want, Mr. Holmes?"
-His voice was rough.

-"William denied you help when your sister was ill.
+A man of honor, facing a web of corruption.
+William denied you help when your sister was ill.
 A cruel act.
 But Hawthorne—he saw an opportunity in your resentment, didn't he?
 Used your knowledge of the house to hide evidence that could expose him."

 Hanger's knuckles whitened.
 "You don't understand—"

 "I understand loyalty, Mr. Hanger.
 But to whom is it truly owed?
 To a man who exploited your hardship?
 Or to Edward, who trusted you?
 To Katherine, who now stands to lose everything?"

 Hanger swallowed hard, unable to meet Holmes’s gaze.
 “I knew it was wrong, but my sister... she was all I had left.
 I couldn’t watch her suffer, not when Hawthorne offered a way out.”

 His fingers curled around a worn letter he’d pulled from his pocket.
 “She writes me every week.
 Says the medicine’s helping.
 If Hawthorne cuts her off...”
 His voice faltered.
 “He knows exactly how to keep me in line.”

 Holmes produced the small brass key Lady Blackwood had entrusted to me.
-"Edward's records could bring justice.
-Or they could disappear forever, leaving his killer free."
+“Edward's records could bring justice.
+Or they could disappear forever, leaving his killer free.”

-His bearing crumbled.
-"Edward was a good man.
-He didn't deserve—" He swallowed hard.
-"Hawthorne said no one would be hurt.
-Just documents to be... examined."
+Hanger’s bearing crumbled.
+“Edward was a good man.
+He didn't deserve— Hawthorne said no one would be hurt.
+Just documents to be... examined.”

 Hanger hesitated.
-"Because he doesn't just want the chest gone—he wants what’s inside.
-Whatever Edward found... it’s not just about him, is it?"
+“Because he doesn’t just want the chest gone—he wants what’s inside...”

-"Mr. Hanger," he said, his voice cold, "I assume you have an explanation for why the chest is no longer where you hid it?"

-Hanger’s hands stilled.
-Slowly, he set the buckle aside.
-"I don’t know what you mean."

-Holmes’s gaze never wavered.
-"The priest hole.
-It’s empty."

-The color drained slightly from Hanger’s face.

-Watson folded his arms.
-"You were the last one to touch it, Hanger.
-Where is it now?"
+I folded my arms.
+“You were the last one to touch it, Hanger.
+Where is it now?”

 Hanger exhaled sharply, running a hand over his face.
-"I...
-I had to move it."
+“I...
+I had to move it.”

 Holmes stepped forward, his voice cutting through the room like steel.
-"Why?"
+“Why?”

 Hanger swallowed hard.
 "Hawthorne’s men were watching me too closely.
 If they got to it first, they’d have destroyed everything inside."
 His voice wavered slightly.
 "I thought I was doing the right thing."

-Holmes studied him for a long moment.
-"Then where is it now?"

 Hanger hesitated before answering.
 "The west wing," he finally admitted.
 "In the old wine cellar beneath the servant’s quarters."

 "Move it?
-Why?
-And how?"
+How?"
 I asked, my curiosity piqued.

 "The night it vanished, I waited until the household was asleep," Hanger explained, his eyes darting toward the door as if ensuring we were alone.
 "The servants' quarters were empty—most of the staff had gone to the village fair.
 I knew it was my only chance."